 Privacy is in the eye of the participant, not the researcher or the IRB

 Protocols should be designed to minimize the need to collect and maintain identifiable information about research subjects.
 If possible, data should be collected anonymously or the identifiers should be removed and destroyed as soon as possible and access to research data should be based on a “need to know” and "minimum necessary" standard.

 When it is necessary to collect and maintain identifiable data, the IRB will ensure that the protocol includes the necessary safeguards to maintain confidentiality of identifiable data and data security appropriate to the degree of risk from disclosure.

 In regards to when it is appropriate to require provisions to maintain confidentiality of data, the following issues should be considered:

 - Will confidentiality of identifiable data be offered?

 - Will release of data cause risk of harm?

 If yes to the above, measures to maintain confidentiality should be incorporated into the protocol.
-For more information on whether your activity may involve HIPAA, please see the HIPAA website.
-Please see the Data security website for examples of different ways to help maintain confidentiality.
+For more information on whether your activity may involve HIPAA, please see Protected Health Information (HIPAA).
+Please see Data Security for examples of different ways to help maintain confidentiality.